sojackyso/crm_react_app/README.md

 6) Download as csv option.

-## Available Scripts
+## Common Scripts to Run

-In the project directory, you can run:
+In the project directory, run:

 ### `yarn start`